hyperledger-labs/splice/cluster/README.md

   1. Instead of `main`, select a branch that corresponds to the commit you need published artifacts for.
   Please make sure that the branch refers to an actual commit on `main`, for example by creating a new branch at the target commit.
   2. As an argument for `run-job`, use `publish-public-artifacts`.
+- If you believe that the problem can be fixed (or at least better understood) by interacting with a Canton or Canton Network API on some node deployed on the problematic cluster, see the section on [Interacting with Canton Network APIs](#interacting-with-canton-network-apis) below for pointers on accessing such APIs.

 Once you have successfully recovered from a `TestNet` or `DevNet` deployment failure, please make sure that our SV partners are informed about your resolution as well,